mohankukreja1/Project-1/readme.md

 3. Run the command $ant in the project1 dir

-4. Run the command $edu.uw.ece.VodServer <port> in the project1 dir
+4. Run the command $java edu.uw.ece.VodServer <port> in the project1 dir

 5. Test the server using localhost:<port>